NeriRos/shapes-on-canvas/README.md

 - Keep your commits and pull-requests small so that it is easy for the reviewer to review your pull-request.
 - If you are stuck anywhere or have any questions, ask us through Github issues.
 Just keep us posted on the progress throughout the project duration.
 Status updates are very important in a remote team

-## Contact us

-You can use the exisiting mail thread for all questions about the hiring process itself.
-Please use this repo's issues for technical queries regarding the test.